-- 8.4 Commercial paper of prime quality that is rated "A-1" or higher, or equivalent as Provided for by a nationally recognized statistical rating organization (NRSRO) and issued by a domestic corporation having assets in excess of \$500 million and having an A or its equivalent or higher rating on its long-term debt as provided by an NRSRO Purchases of eligible commercial paper may not exceed 270 days to maturity.
+8.4 Commercial paper of prime quality that is rated "A-1" or higher, or equivalent as provided for by a nationally recongnized statistical rating organization (NRSRO) and ranked P1 by Moody's Investor Services and A1 by Standard and Poor's and issued by a domestic corporation having assets in excess of \$500 million and having an A or its equivalent or higherbetter rating on its long term debt as provided by an NRSROMoody's or Standard and Poor's.
+Purchases of eligible commercial paper may not exceed 270 days to maturity.
 Purchases of commercial paper may not exceed 15 percent of the market value of the portfolio.
 No more than 10 percent of the market value of the portfolio may be invested in commercial paper issued by any one corporation.
 An additional 15 percent, or 30 percent of the market value of the portfolio, may be invested in eligible commercial paper only if the dollar-weighted average maturity of the entire amount does not exceed 31 days.
-"Dollar-weighted average maturity" means the sum of the amount of each outstanding commercial paper investment multiplied by the number of days to maturity, divided by the total amount of outstanding commercial paper. - 8.5 Negotiable certificates of deposit (NCDs) issued by a nationally or state-chartered bank or a state or federal savings institution.
-Purchased NCDs may not exceed 30 percent of the market value of the portfolio and the maximum maturity date shall not exceed one year. - 8.5.1 The Treasurer shall use a nationally recognized statistical rating organization (NRSRO), as designated by the Securities and Exchange Commission, for the qualitative and quantitative analysis of financial institutions. - 8.5.2 The Treasurer shall specify minimum criteria for investment as derived from the evaluation service. - 8.6 Medium Term Notes (MTNs) issued by corporations organized and operating within the United States.
-MTNs eligible for purchase shall be rated in a rating category of "A" or its equivalent or better by an NRSRO.
+"Dollar-weighted average maturity" means the sum of the amount of each outstanding commercial paper investment multiplied by the number of days to maturity, divided by the total amount of outstanding commercial paper.

+8.5 Negotiable certificates of deposit (NCDs) issued by a nationally or statechartered bank or a state or federal savings institution.
+Purchased NCDs may not exceed 30 percent of the market value of the portfolio and the maximum maturity date shall not exceed one year.

+8.5.1 The Treasurer shall use a nationally recognized statistical rating organization (NRS RO), as designated by the Securities and Exchange Commission, for the qualitative and quantitative analysis of financial institutions.

+8.5.2 The Treasurer shall specify minimum criteria for investment as derived from the evaluation service.

+8.6 Medium Term Notes (MTNs) issued by corporations organized and operating within the United States.
+MTNs eligible for purchase shall be rated in a rating category of "A" or its equivalent or better by an NRSRO."A" or better by Standard and Poor's or by Moody's rating services.
 MTNs with an "A" rating shall be limited to 24 months maximum maturity; AA rated MTNs shall be limited to 36 months.
 The aggregate total of all purchased MTNs may not exceed 30 percent of the market value of the investment portfolio.
-No more than 10 percent of the market value of the portfolio may be invested in notes issued by any one corporation.
-Commercial paper holdings shall be considered when calculating the maximum percentage of any issuer name. - 8.7 Repurchase agreements (RPAs) shall only be made with primary dealers of the Federal Reserve Bank of New York.
-The Public Securities Association master
+No more than 5 percent of the market value of the portfolio may be invested in notes issued by any one corporation.
+Commercial paper holdings shall be considered when calculating the maximum percentage of any issuer name.

-Repurchase agreement shall be the District's master repurchase agreement.
+8.7 Repurchase agreements (RPAs) shall only be made with primary dealers of the Federal Reserve Bank of New York.
+The Public Securities Association master repurchase agreement shall be the District's master repurchase agreement.